 Our alum work nationally and internationally in independent and mainstream productions, television, web-based series, marketing, advertising, curating, and community arts.
 We have Academy Awards nominees, winners of major awards in documentary and experimental cinema and photography, and good people who make a difference to their communities.

-Mario Contreras (BA, 2004), was the Associate Producer for The Way to Andina (Arlen Parsa), which just won the Audience Choice Award for Best Documentary at the Chicago Latino Film Festival (2017)
+Mario Contreras (BA, 2004), was the Associate Producer for The Way to Andina (Directed by Arlen Parsa), which just won the Audience Choice Award for Best Documentary at the Chicago Latino Film Festival (2017)

 Derek Lee Anderson (BA, 2004)'s documentary Farmer/Veteran will be broadcast nationally on PBS’s Independent Lens this Memorial Day, May 29, 2017 at 10PM EST. The film is an up-close look at one veteran's mission to find healing through farming and how that journey is haunted by the wounds of a family lost and the soldier he still yearns to be.
 TRAILER https://vimeo.com/18555354